Orillia: History

 The human history of the area extends back several thousand years: in the "Narrows", a small waterway that connects Lake Couchiching and Lake Simcoe, there is marine archaeological evidence of ancient fishing weirs used by Huron and Iroquois people to trap fish over 4,000 years ago.
 Also, there are several archaeological sites in the surrounding area that provide evidence of trading, fishing, and hunting camps that were visited for hundreds of years by Indigenous people.
-The Mnjikaning Fish Weirs are, in fact, believed to be the original source of the Name of Toronto; the weirs were known as ouentaronk by the Huron people and tkaronto by the Mohawk, and due to the site's importance as a site of trade between the indigenous peoples and the colonial French settlers, the name came to be transferred first to the Toronto Carrying-Place Trail river and portage route from the weirs to Lake Ontario, then to Fort Toronto near the route's end at Lake Ontario, and finally to the civilian settlement that grew around the fort.
+The Mnjikaning Fish Weirs are believed to be the original source of the Name of Toronto; the weirs were known as ouentaronk by the Huron people and tkaronto by the Mohawk, and due to the site's importance as a site of trade between the indigenous peoples and the colonial French settlers, the name came to be transferred first to the Toronto Carrying-Place Trail river and portage route from the weirs to Lake Ontario, then to Fort Toronto near the route's end at Lake Ontario, and finally to the civilian settlement that grew around the fort.

 Although the site of what is now Orillia was originally a settlement of the Huron-Wendat people, it was later inhabited by the Ojibwe people, who settled the land under the leadership of Chief William Yellowhead.
 The Ojibwe people remained on the land until the arrival of European settlers.

-Also of historical note, the famed French explorer Samuel de Champlain visited the area that would later become Orillia in the summer of 1615, travelling over what would become the Coldwater Road centuries later; it was used by the Hurons, Ojibways, French, and British as a fur-trading route.
+Also of historical note, the French explorer Samuel de Champlain visited the area that would later become Orillia in the summer of 1615, travelling over what would become the Coldwater Road centuries later; it was used by the Hurons, Ojibways, French, and British as a fur-trading route.
 Champlain spent the winter with the Hurons in their chief village of Cahiague (near the current Warminster).
 Ecole Samuel de Champlain, a local francophone elementary school, is named in his honour.

-A monument to Samuel de Champlain can also be found in Couchiching Beach Park and is a National Historic Site of Canada.
+To commemorate the advent of the white race in Ontario.

+In 1909, a monument to Samuel de Champlain with several other figures was installed in Couchiching Beach Park as a National Historic Site of Canada.
+In 2017 it was removed by Parks Canada for refurbishment.
+The vacant plinth then began to raise public debate about whether the eventual reinstallation of the monument ought to continue in light of a general growing public awareness that it may no longer be appropriate to have Champlain’s figure towering over four Indigenous figures prostrated at the ground below him.
+The plaque was significant too.
+“ERECTED TO COMMEMORATE THE ADVENT TO ONTARIO OF THE WHITE RACE….”
+Discussions through municipal council led to working groups suggesting a different placement of the figures and modernised descriptions on signage.
+Causing great controversy in the community and indeed national newspapers, as of July 2026, the seven statues of the monument are in ‘neutral’ storage indefinitely until a decision or compromise can be reached.